tracel-ai/burn/README.md

 <br />

 Compared to other frameworks, Burn has a very different approach to supporting many backends.
-By design, most code is generic over the Backend trait, which allows us to build Burn with backends as plugins.
+By design, most code is generic over the Backend trait, which allows us to build Burn with swappable backends.
 This makes composing backend possible, augmenting them with additional functionalities such as autodifferentiation and automatic kernel fusion.

-We already have many backends implemented, all listed below 👇
+**We already have many backends implemented, all listed below 👇**

 <details>
 <summary>